rodamaral/smw-tas/README.md

 ----------
 Comparison ghosts
 --------------------------------
 There's a tool that allows one to compare two runs while making a TAS.
 It's possible to dump the ghost info from lsnes or Snes9x and to read that info from lsnes.
-The ghost is a simple rectangle showing the position of other runs.
-In order to work:
+The module is heavily based on amaurea's script:

- 1. Open **lib/simple-ghost-player.lua** and edit the option *ghost_dumps*, putting the file location of each ghost, between the brackets.
-Separate each file with a comma.
-E.g.: `local ghost_dumps  = { "SMW-any%.smwg", "C:/Folder/simpleghost837244.smwg"}`
+ 1. To generate a ghost file, use the *record scripts* at **extra**.
+Start the script at the very beginning of the movie and stop whenever you want.
+After that, a *ghost.dump* file will appear.
+Put that file into the folder **ghosts** of this repository.
- 2. To run and see the ghosts, you must run **smw-tas-lsnes.lua**, click on *Menu* > *Settings* and select *Load comparison ghost* and *Show*.
-It's better to enter the level after this operation.
+ 2. To run and see the ghosts, you must run **smw-tas-lsnes.lua**, click on *Menu* > *Settings* and select *Load comparison ghost*.
+It's better to enter the current level/room after this operation.
- 3. You can generate the *smwg* files with **lsnes-dumpghost.lua** or **snes9x-dumpghost.lua**.
-To do so, load the movie that you wanna dump (read-only mode), pause at the beginning and start the script.
-To finish it, stop the script.
-The *smwg* will in the same directory of the emulator or of the generator script, depending on the emulator.
+ 3. Edit **config.ini** to include or remove ghost files.
+It's under option "ghost_dump_files". eg.: `"ghost_dump_files": [ "ghost-amarat.dump", "ghost-ism-mister.dump", "bahamete,masterjun,pangaeapanga-supermarioworld-warps.dump", bahametekaizoman666misterpangaeapanga-supermarioworld-warps.dump" ],`